-Through the Program of Theology, the Program of Music, the Program of Asian Medicine and the Program of Business, Oikos University offers programs leading to the following degrees: the Bachelor of Arts in Biblical Studies, the Bachelor of Music, the Bachelor of Arts in Business Administration, the Master of Music, the Master of Divinity, the Master of Business Administration, the Master of Science in Asian Medicine and Doctor of Ministry.
+Through the School of Theology, the School of Music, the School of Asian Medicine and the School of Business, Oikos University offers programs leading to the following degrees: the Bachelor of Arts in Biblical Studies, the Bachelor of Music, the Bachelor of Arts in Business Administration, the Master of Music, the Master of Divinity, the Master of Business Administration, the Master of Science in Asian Medicine, Doctor of Ministry, Doctor of Musical Arts and Doctor of Business Administration.
 Oikos also offers non-certificate English as a Second Language program.

-PROGRAM OF THEOLOGY
+SCHOOL OF THEOLOGY